rangle/ngCourse2/handout/observables/error_handling.md

 # Error Handling

-If something unexpected arises we can raise an error on the observable stream and use the function reserved for handling errors in our `subscribe` routine to see what happened.
+If something unexpected arises we can raise an error on the `Observable` stream and use the function reserved for handling errors in our `subscribe` routine to see what happened.

 ```js
 export class App {